fdleak

 func Snapshot() (map[int]FDInfo, error)

-Snapshot reads /proc/self/fd and returns a map of currently open file descriptors.
+Snapshot returns a map of currently open file descriptors for the running process.

-FDs that close between ReadDir and Readlink are silently skipped.
-Returns an error if not running on Linux.
+FDs that close between enumeration and resolution are silently skipped.

 Types